Cinbarker/OpenTurret/README.md

 An open sourced highly accurate pan-tilt system for anything that needs to be panned and tilted!

-The hardware is still quite experimental, but I hope to refine it an release instructions soon.
+The hardware is still quite experimental, but I hope to refine it and release instructions soon.

 ### To-Do: